semiherdogan/SequelAce-Custom-Bundles/README.md

 # SequelAce-Custom-Bundles

-This repo contains my custom bundle scripts for sequel ace.
+This repo contains my custom bundle scripts for [Sequel Ace](https://github.com/Sequel-Ace/Sequel-Ace).

 ### [copy as php array](copy_as_php_array.sh)
-Copies selected data as php array (with short array syntax).
+* Copies selected data as php array (with short array syntax).
+* For input and output configuration you may reference ss below.

 ### [copy as json using php](copy_as_json_using_php.sh)
-Copies selected data as json (using php json_encode function).
+* Copies selected data as json (using php json_encode function).

-For input and output configuration you may reference ss below.
+* For input and output configuration you may reference ss below.

 ![Screenshot](ss.png)

+## Installation

+In sequel ace open Bundle > Bundle Editor.
+In bundle editor click "Data Table" and "Copy".
+Than click "+" icon in bottom left.
+Copy and paste these scripts into that window and configure input / output.